jacebenson/cedar/docs/docs/testing.md

 ### The `toHaveCached` matcher

-We have a custom Jest matcher included in Redwood to make things a little easier.
+We have a custom Jest matcher included in Cedar to make things a little easier.
 To use it simply add an import to the top of your test file:

 ```ts
 // highlight-next-line